22 Things to Know Before Moving to Colorado Springs

 Coming from Houston, this was a huge relief!
 I would waste hours every week stuck in Houston traffic.

-Many cities in suburbs of larger cities tend to be a mini-version of the larger city they are close to.
-This is not the case with Colorado Springs.
-It's altogether a very different city than Denver.
+Many cities in the suburbs of larger cities tend to be mini-versions of the larger city they are close to.
+This is not the case with Colorado Springs, which is altogether a very different city from Denver.

 Colorado Springs only takes a couple of months to learn about all of the different areas within it.
 However, it's not a city yearning to build, grow, and dominate.
 Many people here complain about the growth and want it to stay small.
 It's a less progressive city than Denver, which results in a different vibe.

 One event that always reminds me of the small size of Colorado Springs is the Labor Day Lift-Off.
 Hot air balloons are released for three days during the weekend.
-It's fun to see many of the residents of Colorado Springs at this big event.
+It's fun to see many Colorado Springs residents at this big event.

-As the city has grown over the last few years, I see more Denver influence than ever before, but it's still very different.
-For example, Northgate has a lot of newer development, reflecting some of the Denver characteristics, but our Downtown is not like Denver's.
+As the city has grown over the last few years, I see more influence in Denver than ever, but it's still very different.
+For example, Northgate has many newer developments, reflecting some of Denver's characteristics, but our Downtown is not like Denver's.

 Some areas have giant potholes that will destroy your car's suspension.
-This problem is a running joke with the locals here.
-But, sometimes, the joke is not funny because the roads can cause severe damage to cars and trucks.
+The locals joke about this problem, but sometimes, the joke is not funny because the roads can cause severe damage to cars and trucks.

-I was surprised by how bad the roads were when I first moved to Colorado Springs.
-But, unfortunately, it's a serious problem.
+When I moved to Colorado Springs, I was surprised by how bad the roads were.
+Unfortunately, it's a severe problem.

 I've never lived somewhere where dogs are held in such high regard.
 People rarely leave their dogs outside in Colorado Springs.
 Everyone seems to have at least one dog, and they are treated as family members, as they are.